ucsdwcsng/ucsdwcsng.github.io/index.md

 <h4> UCSD students </h4>
 We routinely work with graduate and undergraduate students on all our projects.
 Contact Dinesh (or any other group member) via email or stop by the office to express your interest.
 <h4> Students from Elsewhere </h4>
 Sometimes, we work with students on summer internships if we get exceptional applicants.
-This usually meas good academic standing and a personal recommendation.
+This usually means good academic standing and a personal recommendation.